noname0456/noname0456/README.md

 🔐 Demonstrating strong DevOps skills, I adeptly manage Linux server administration, overseeing the deployment of various programs and assembly systems.

 🕵️‍♂️ Currently specializing in cybersecurity.
-Presently (UAvsRU Cyberwar), my primary focus involves incident investigations, clandestine reconnaissance, and gathering information on hacker communities, with a thorough analysis of their activities.
+Presently (UA vs RU Cyberwar), my primary focus involves incident investigations, clandestine reconnaissance, and gathering information on hacker communities, with a thorough analysis of their activities.